rdegges/django-twilio/docs/decorators.rst

         return HttpResponse(r, mimetype='text/xml')

 And that doesn't even include the forgery protection!
-As you can see, it's a lot simpler to just wrap your twilio views with the `twilio_view` decorator.
+As you can see, it's a lot simpler to just wrap your twilio views with the :func:`django_twilio.decorators.twilio_view` decorator.